-The Department of Social Work, in keeping with the mission of Lewis University, strives to advance knowledge and wisdom, values fidelity, affirms the equal dignity of every person, encourages collaboration and service, and seeks to promote social justice for diverse communities, families, and individuals.
-The Department aims to graduate competent, responsible entry-level generalist social work professionals and to prepare students for advanced study in social work.
+The Department of Social Work baccalaureate program, in keeping with the mission of Lewis University, strives to advance knowledge and wisdom, values fidelity, affirms the equal dignity of every person, encourages collaboration and service, and seeks to promote social justice for diverse communities, organizations, families, and individuals.
+The baccalaureate program aims to graduate competent, responsible entry-level generalist social work professionals and to prepare students for advanced study in social work.
 As indicated below, the Department operationally defines key concepts in the competencies and utilizes these concepts in the curriculum.

 Professional social worker—a person who can think critically and analytically, informed by Lasallian values, who is guided by the NASW Code of Ethics, has a liberal arts background and perspectives and information drawn from the social and behavioral sciences, possesses knowledge drawn from research, and who can apply this information to evidence-based practice.
 The NASW Code of Ethics is taught in every course, but is emphasized in the practice courses through the use of cases reflecting ethical problems.
 Skills of policy analysis are taught in the policy course; skills related to interviewing and relationship building are taught in the practice courses; skills related to assessment are taught in the HBSE courses, which build on theoretical work from the social and behavioral sciences.
 Evidence-based practice is taught in the practice courses.
 Application of evidence-based practice is developed in both research and practice courses.
 Student evaluation and self-evaluation occurs throughout the program culminating in the field placement.